-Eat like a local: Signature Cambodian Street Food
+Eat like a Local: Signature Cambodian Street Food

 This classic Cambodian dish is steamed, cooked in curry sauce, and encased in banana leaves.
 It is commonly served with steamed rice on the side.
 It is a perfect well-balanced dish to introduce you to the flavours of Cambodia.
 This signature dish is most abundant in Siem Reap so be sure to try it while you’re there!

 Feeling adventurous?
 Get Balut!
 Known as ‘pong tia koon,’ it is a developing duck embryo egg.
 It might sound like something out of your element but it's quite common for Cambodians to eat as a snack.
 Top it off with a copious amount of chili, lime, and salt for some quality added taste.
-It's only available in Cambodia, so why not try it then!

-Wake up in time for breakfast to have Bai sach chrouk, a signature Cambodian breakfast dish.
+Wake up in time for breakfast to have Bai Sach Chrouk, a signature Cambodian breakfast dish.
 The pork marination makes this simple dish burst with flavor.
 It is dressed with pickled cucumbers, carrots, and ginger on the side.
 Just about any street vendor will have it ready to serve in the morning.

-Num banh chok, otherwise known as Khmer noodles, is another must-have traditional dish that consists of rice noodles with Cambodian vegetables.
+Num Banh Chok, otherwise known as Khmer Noodles, is another must-have traditional dish that consists of rice noodles with Cambodian vegetables.
 Also, as a lighter alternative, feel free to grab this for breakfast.

-For dessert, try Chet Chien, deep fried bananas!
-You’ve might have had deep fried bananas before, but vendors here spice things up by using bananas that are most commonly sourced in Cambodia.
+For dessert, try Chet Chien, deep-fried bananas!
+You’ve might have had deep-fried bananas before, but vendors here spice things up by using bananas that are most commonly sourced in Cambodia.
 The ripe bananas are then dipped in a sweet batter to deep fry and topped off with chocolate, sugar, or blackened sesame seed.